vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 not add trailing / on this path.
 Recommended is you use `RAWDATA/yourbotfolder/LIVEDATA` to keep all your data in one place.
-You can have your own live data, yet use ChatScripts default LIVEDATA/SYSTEM and LIVEDATA/ENGLISH by providing paths to the “system=” and “english=” parameters as well as the “livedata=” parameter.
+You can have your own live data, yet use ChatScripts default LIVEDATA/SYSTEM and LIVEDATA/ENGLISH by providing paths to the "system=" and "english=" parameters as well as the "livedata=" parameter.

 `users=xxx` – name relative or absolute path to where you want the USERS folder to be.
 Do not add trailing /.